-Where is she now?
+Where are they now?
 Stephanie is still at ESF, but has moved to another lab for the next phase of her program.

 Corrie Blodgett, 2009-2012

 Corrie led seasonal New Hampshire field work, and provided remote statistical assistance through the winter months.
-She also participated in the original Calcium project as undergraduate student at RIT.
+They also participated in the original Calcium project as undergraduate student at RIT.

 Haichao helped with the Shoestring Project and participated in weekly lab meetings during Fall 2011, and helped with our summer 2012 field measurements.

-Where is he now?
+Where are they now?
 Upstairs, working on a Master's of Landscape Architecture.